kevinchengkac/PortfolioProjects/README.md

 ## Mini-Project 1 - Pages Upon Pages: A Look at Amazon’s Top 100 Books from 2009–2021
 As a way to get back into the swing of things, I made this mini project based off my recent love for books.
 I compared the Top 100 lists of 2009 - 2021 and identified trends in certain years.

-My report for this project can be found here: https://medium.com/@kevincheng.kac/pages-upon-pages-a-look-at-amazons-top-100-books-from-2009-2021-4cc554456168
+My take on these book trends can be found here: https://medium.com/@kevincheng.kac/pages-upon-pages-a-look-at-amazons-top-100-books-from-2009-2021-4cc554456168